Understand the complaints rules

 - the consumer expects you to provide a response or resolution to the matter.
 The consumer may ask for this directly or it may be reasonably inferred from the situation and/or their communications.

 The consumer is not required to specifically state that they are making a complaint.
-If you are not sure if something should be recorded as a complaint, ask them.
-You must make this clear to staff and include it in your complaints-handling process (see subparagraph 8(1)(l)(i) of the Complaints Standard).
+If you are not sure if something should be recorded as a complaint, you must ask the consumer, to check.
+You must make this clear to staff and include it in your complaints handling process (see subparagraph 8(1)(q)(i) of the Complaints Handling Standard).

-An initial contact from a consumer to request information or support, or to report a fault or service difficulty is not a complaint.
-It will be considered a complaint if the consumer advises that they want it treated as a complaint unless it includes an issue that is the subject of legal action.
+An initial contact from a consumer to request information or support, or to report a fault or service difficulty that is not likely to be due to a network outage is not a complaint unless the consumer directly advises that they want it treated as one.
+An issue that is the subject of legal action is also not a complaint.

 When to record a complaint

-The following scenarios should help you understand when to record something as a complaint.
+The following scenarios are designed to help you understand when to record a contact as a complaint.

 Each of these examples should be recorded as a complaint, because: